tctimmeh/htpc-launcher/docs/contrib.rst

 .. note::

-   For reference, the following third-party libraries are required to test and/or build HTPC Launcher:
+   For reference, the following third-party libraries are required to test and/or build |appName|:

    * pytest
    * mock